-Not open for credit to student with credit in GNBUS 25
+Not open for credit to student with credit in GNBUS 25 Transferable to CSU

 Survey of techniques of career exploration and selection.
 In the context of a study of the changes that occur during a typical life span, each student will construct a personal profile of current and projected interests, aptitudes, skills, values, personality, and life and personal circumstances.
 (L)